adrianjonmiller/ui-state-machine/README.md

 ### Code examples

 In this example, upon entering the error state, it sets the errorNode content to an error message.
 On leaving the error state the errorNode content is cleared.
+[Working Codepen Example](https://codepen.io/adrianjonmiller/details/YzXRBKo)

 ```html
 <form id="form">